-On your ticket you should see your guide name at the top.
+On your ticket, you should see your guide name at the top.
 The tour guides usually gather by the ticket office before it’s time to take off.

 Don’t worry, if you need assistance just ask anyone who’s around, they will be able to help you out You’ll be joined with 5 others if you’re taking the gypsy and once you’re all loaded in, you’ll start your journey to the reserve.

-Warning: it is an open top vehicle and you will be in the direct sunlight for a good three hours.
-Make sure you wear good sun protection, keep hydrated and keep your head covered to avoid sunstroke.
+Warning: it is an open-top vehicle and you will be in the direct sunlight for a good three hours.
+Make sure you wear good sun protection, keep hydrated, and keep your head covered to avoid sunstroke.

-To avoid disturbing the wildlife, they all spread out to explore the different areas and so you still feel like you have a exclusive safari experience.
+To avoid disturbing the wildlife, they all spread out to explore the different areas and so you still feel like you have an exclusive safari experience.

 The great thing about this is that the guides all radio into each other, so if they spot a tiger – your driver can navigate to the same spot!

 The Sariska Jungle is incredibly beautiful and boasts some vibrant wildlife who roam free amongst the reserve.

-Time was running out, it was nearing sunset at 6pm when we were due to head back to the ticket desk.
+Time was running out, it was nearing sunset at 6 pm when we were due to head back to the ticket desk.
 I had all but given up any hope of seeing a tiger.

 My friend and I looked at each other trying not to laugh, surely he was just putting this on for effect?
-But then, the birds starting making a warning call.
+But then, the birds started making a warning call.

 The next minute, we heard a tiger roar!
-Our driver didn’t waste anytime, he slammed his foot on the pedal and we zoomed off in the hope of seeing it.
+Our driver didn’t waste any time, he slammed his foot on the pedal and we zoomed off in the hope of seeing it.

 I was holding onto the frame of the gypsy so tight.
 The driver certainly had skill!

 It created some serious adrenalin as we quickened the chase.
-Then, behind the bushes in the jungle we finally saw what we were looking for; a beautifully orange and black striped Bengal tigress!
+Then, behind the bushes in the jungle we finally saw what we were looking for; a beautiful orange and black striped Bengal tigress!

 She had what she caught for dinner in her mouth with the tail hanging out, probably the poor bird that made the warning call.

 It was so awesome looking into her eyes.
 Such a powerful force.
-Before she had chance to get any closer, I quickly took a snap.
+Before she had a chance to get any closer, I quickly took a snap.

-She started moving toward the jeeps so we backed up and made our way round for a different view.
+She started moving toward the jeeps so we backed up and made our way around for a different view.
 But, by that time she had disappeared off into the jungle.